Kagami/mpv_slicing/README.md

 Make sure you have FFmpeg installed.
 Put `slicing_copy.lua` to `~/.config/mpv/scripts/` or `~/.mpv/scripts/` directory to autoload the script or load it manually with `--script=<path>`.

 Press `c` first time to mark the start of the fragment.
 Press it again to mark the end of the fragment and write it to the disk.
 Press `C` to clear the fragment.
-Press `a` to toggle uncompressed audio capturing (default on).
+Press `a` to toggle audio capturing (default on).

 You could find some logs in console (press `~` to open and `esc` to close by default), there might be something useful.